DarrenSmk/StreamlitProperty/README.md

 ## Purpose

-The purpose of this project is to understand the situation of Hong Kong property market from 1997 to 2022 and visualise the dateset by Tableau for a better understanding.
+The purpose of this project is to understand the situation of Hong Kong property market from 1997 to 2022.

 ## Description
-As we all know, Hong Kong's property is one of the most expensive property among the global market, and we believe that there is a huge bubble to be bursted.
-Therefore, we start to investigate the reasons and try to find out the consequence.
-The property market was analysed with different perspective such as the population structure, property transactions history, government policy, China's economy and US's economy.
-After all, some reccomendations were addressed.
+As we all know, Hong Kong's property market is the most expensive market in the world, and we believe that there is a huge bubble to be bursted.
+Therefore, we would like to investigate the reasons and try to forecast the market performance in the coming 10 years.
+The property market was analysed with different perspective such as the Hong Kong population structure, property transactions history, government policy, China's economy and US's economy.
+After all, some recomendations were addressed.

 ## Tools
 Streamlit ,